philoserf/philoserf.com/content/now.md

 … dreaming of

 - the end of the pandemic and the life beyond
-- find a new cadence that includes more than my pod people
+- finding a new cadence that includes more than my pod people

 … reading